lsst-sqre/sqr-051/index.rst

 Discussion
 ==========

-The best solution from a security standpoint would be to use per-host cookies plus NGINX configuration to drop the ``Authorization`` header.
+The best solution from a security standpoint would be to use per-host cookies plus ``auth_request`` header stripping to remove the Gafaelfawr cookie and suppress the ``Authorization`` header.
+This achieves defense in depth by not leaking authentication crendentials to services that do not need them while also limiting the scope of those credentials.
+Using both mechanisms would relieve some pressure on creating separate origins for every service and would make it safer to group some services together on the same origin for the sake of simplicity, as long as at least the authentication system and the notebooks were moved to different origins.

-However, this would require development effort in both the authentication system plus the NGINX configuration, and exposing the separate hostnames to users in URLs and documentation for API services.
+This approach would require reasonably substantial development effort in the authentication system to add the more complex login flow for each origin.
+This work should be coupled with enabling per-user notebook URLs for JupyterHub.

 It's not clear how important fixing this issue is relative to other security work that we could be doing.
 The boundaries between services inside the Rubin Science Platform are not that strong, by design.